-You’ve been thinking about buying a vacation home in Miami Beach for some time now, but the dismal condition of the real estate market in Miami Dade County has squelched your enthusiasm.
-This summer’s subprime mortgage collapse, and the barrage of media negativity that’s followed, have acted like a cold downpour on your vacation home fantasies of Florida sunshine and sandcastles.
-Still things are barely as bad as they seem, and vacation home shoppers should take a positive “glass half full” approach to today’s Buyers market.
-The fact that home sales have been slow is actually a good thing, because you can now get your vacation home for a lower price.
-If you can find one you’re thrilled with it’s still an excellent idea to have a quality tenant help offset some of your costs.
-Besides, a vacation home is not a short term investment like a handyman special “flip”.
-It’s a purchase that’s meant to pay long term dividends of great fun and great memories for you and your family so don’t let the economic factors beyond your control scare you away from your Miami dreams.
+Still, things are rarely as bad as they seem, and vacation home shoppers should take a positive “glass half full” approach to today’s buyers’ market.
+The fact that home sales have been slow is actually a good thing because you can now get your vacation home for a lower price.
+If you can find one, you’re thrilled with, having a quality tenant to help offset some of your costs is still an excellent idea.
+Besides, a vacation home is not a short-term investment like a handyman’s special “flip.”
+It’s a purchase that’s meant to pay long-term dividends of great fun and great memories for you and your family, so don’t let the economic factors beyond your control scare you away from your Miami real estate dreams.

-Patience is always a virtue.
-Because a vacation home purchase is always a long term investment, your focus shouldn’t be on what the Miami real estate market is doing right now.
+Because a vacation home purchase is always a long-term investment, your sole focus shouldn’t be on what the Miami real estate market is doing right now.
 Your concern will be on what the price of your home will be down the line, years from now.
 Patient money is needed.
 If you buy smart, it’s very likely to build up a good amount of equity in just a few years.
 As your equity builds and rental fees increase over the years, you can rent it less often and still stay ahead financially.
-Know that your oceanfront condominium in Miami Beach FL will eventually become profitable.
+Know that your oceanfront condominium in Miami Beach will eventually become profitable.
 In the meantime, you’ll have an excellent place to spend your future vacations with no reservations required!

-“Economic news released last week confirmed the weak condition of the housing market,” Freddie Mac vice president and chief economist Frank Nothaft said in a statement.
-“When the Federal Reserve cut the target federal funds rate by three quarters of a percentage point, the action was extraordinary in both the magnitude and the timing of the rate cut,” he said.
+“Economic news released last week confirmed the weak condition of the housing market.”
+Freddie Mac vice president and chief economist Frank Nothaft said in a statement.
+“When the Federal Reserve cut the target federal funds rate by three-quarters of a percentage point, the action was extraordinary in both the magnitude and the timing of the rate cut.”
 CNN.com

 In the latest housing outlook from NAR, analysts predict that the housing downturn may have hit bottom and is starting to turn around.
-Existing home sales should hold fairly steady over the next few months, then rise later in the year and continue to improve in 2009, according to NAR.
-You’re invited to leave any thoughts, opinions and comment below.
+Existing home sales should hold fairly steady over the next few months, then rise later in the year and continue to improve in 2009.
+Are you ready to shop for a Miami vacation home?
+You’re invited to leave any thoughts or opinions and contact me here.